 An AP shall only accept either a GCR-SP or an FMS agreement for a group address stream from a single non-AP STA.

-An AP shall not use the GCR-SP delivery method for an accepted DMS service when the non-AP STA that requested the DMS service has the Robust AV Streaming bit in the Extended Capabilities element set to 0.
+An AP may use the GCR-SP delivery method for an accepted GCR service when the non-AP STA that requested the GCR service has the Robust AV Streaming bit in the Extended Capabilities element set to 1 and the Advanced GCR bit in the Extended Capabilities element set to 1, otherwise the AP shall not use the GCR-SP delivery method for the acceptec GCR service.(#1322)

+When the Service Interval field in the Schedule element of the DMS Response frame is 0, the AP may transmit group addressed frames that are subject to this GCR agreement at any time without regard to the power state of non-AP STAs in the group.
+This is called Active GCR-SP, where all members of the group need to stay in Active mode to receive these group addressed frames.(#1028)

 Annex A